GSA/open-gsa-redesign/_apidocs/contract-awards.md

  - The number of Base BPA Calls referencing the BPAs (excluding modifications)
  - The number of BPA Calls referencing the BPAs
  - The total dollars obligated on those BPA Calls

+#### Deleted Contracts

+The Contract Awards API can be used to pull the deleted contracts by sending the query parameter 'deletedStatus'.
+When the query parameter 'deletedStatus' is sent in the API request, the Contract Award API will return deleted contracts only.
+The same revealed/unrevealed logic will be applied when parameter 'deletedStatus' is provided in the request.
+The Contract Awards API will have the capability to return contracts deleted within the last 6 months.

 <p><small><a href="#">Back to top</a></small></p>